Working during your studies

 Who is not permitted to work?

-Your passport sticker or identity card might say something a bit different from these examples, but you can work if it does not say:
+Your entry clearance or BRP might say something a bit different from these examples, but you can work if it does not say:

 - no work